Betoken/Whitepaper/BetokenWhitepaper.md

 1. **Developer-initiated upgrade**: The developer of Betoken, who is specified by the existing smart contract, may unilaterally decide to initiate an upgrade.

    During the Intermission phase of each cycle, the developer may decide to initiate an upgrade, and provide the new smart contract's address at the same time.
 The managers may review the new contract during the cycle's Manage phase, after which investors may withdraw their funds if they don't approve of the upgrade.
-Given that the managers do not object, Betoken will migrate to the new smart contract after the next cycle's Intermission phase.
+Given that the managers do not object, Betoken will migrate to the new smart contract after the next cycle's Intermission phase has ended.

 2. **Manager-initiated upgrade**: The manager community may collectively decide to initiate an upgrade, without the need for the developer's approval.